DEFIAI2021/defiai-v2/README.md

 ### Note for block numbers:
 - Block numbers are not used for calculation purposes.
 They are only used to record the block for users' last deposit, and prevent them from making a withdrawal in the same/next block, to prevent a flashloan attack.

+### Note for testnet environment
+- The main contracts of the system are DeFiAIFarmv2.sol, DeFiAIStrat.sol, IDefiMultiStrat.sol and IDeFiAIStrat.sol.
+Besides these contracts, the other third-part contracts are used for the testnet and unit testing environments for the purpose of mocking the mainnet environment.
+The mainnet deployment will be using the respective contracts already deployed by the third-party farms.